The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Michigan, US

 Offers Telehealth

 Jeffrey Rochlen is a primary care provider, practicing in Pediatrics and Internal Medicine in Royal Oak, Michigan.
-Dr. Rochlen has been practicing medicine for over 29 years and is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are High Cholesterol, Generalized Anxiety Disorder (GAD), Blood Clots, and Type 2 Diabetes (T2D).
+He has been practicing medicine for over 29 years.
+Dr. Rochlen is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses High Cholesterol, Generalized Anxiety Disorder (GAD), Blood Clots, and Type 2 Diabetes (T2D).
+Dr. Rochlen is board certified in American Board Of Internal Medicine and American Board Of Pediatrics.

 Languages Spoken: